Branthalt/blockchain/README.md

 ## TODO list
-1. Transactions
-  - Add transactions to pool
+1. Take transaction, validate and add to pool
-  - Validate transactions
-1. Create new block
-  - Pull transactions from pool
+1. Pull transactions from pool, and add to new block
-  - Create block to be mined
-1. Mine blocks
+1. Mine block
-  - Take prepared block and mine it
 1. Mine in seperate thread